In The Recycling World, Why Are Some Cartons Such A Problem?

 Like any enigmatic celebrity, the aseptic carton has layers.
 Though lightweight, the exterior is composed of multiple coats of paperboard, plastic and aluminum.
 This type of carton has been around since the 1950s, according to Pelz, but for a long time was limited primarily to milk cartons in countries without refrigerated shipping.

-The aseptic carton "has lots of environmental advantages," says Darby Hoover, a senior resource specialist with the National Resources Defense Council.
+The aseptic carton "has lots of environmental advantages," says Darby Hoover, a senior resource specialist with the Natural Resources Defense Council.
 "It's lightweight, and it typically doesn't need to be refrigerated [until opened]."

 Lightweight packaging requires less energy to ship than heavier material.
 The packaging versus product ratio — seemingly the packaging industry's analog of dress measurements — is a dainty 7 percent packaging to 93 percent product by weight.
 By comparison, a steel can's ratio is 13 percent packaging to 87 percent product.